Work With Us

 We Are Recruiting!

-We are currently recruiting for both Full Time and Part Time Live Out Care Staff.
+We are currently recruiting for Full Time Live-in and Live-Out Care Staff.
 Care Staff have a 40-hour working week and are entitled to 30 days paid holiday during your first year, rising to 35 days in your second year of employment.
-The normal shift pattern for care staff are either 7.00 am to 3.00 pm or 2.00 pm to 10.00 pm.
+The normal shift patterns for care staff are either 7am to 3pm or 2 pm to 10 pm.
 There can be some variation at weekends.
-Salary £18,200 FTE
+Salary £22,672 FTE.
+Please click on ‘apply on line today’.
+For a more detailed job description please email firstname.lastname@example.org

 Values and Attributes we are looking for staff joining our team: